Feline End-of-Life Services

 What will my cat experience?

 Many families tell us their cat looked more peaceful in those final moments than they had in weeks.
-That peace is not accidental -- it is the entire purpose of The Soft Farewell.
+All cats deserve a peaceful, soft transition when the time is right to release them from their tired bodies and to prevent suffering.

 Who can be present?